wenleicao/wenleicao.github.io/about.md

 ### More Information

-A place to share tricks and solutions to some real prolbems which I came across in the business intellignece journey.
+A place to share tricks and solutions to some real problems which I came across in the business intellignece journey.
 Hope this can help others

 ### Contact me